Lockdown Can Wait: Sweden Goes Its Own Way - UrduPoint

 Sweden's parliament has so far simply fast-tracked a bill allowing for the closure of primary and pre-schools -- if deemed necessary.

-However, in line with the rest with the rest of the EU, Sweden has shut its borders to non-necessary travel.
+However, in line with the rest with the rest of the European Union, Sweden has shut its borders to non-necessary travel.

-Grilled by media about their relaxed response to the pandemic, Swedish politicians respond that the government will take its cue from experts at the country's Public Health Agency.
+- Experts rule - Grilled by media about their apparently relaxed response to the pandemic, Swedish politicians respond that the government will take its cue from experts at the country's Public Health Agency.

 The agency has yet to call for stricter measures, arguing that the elderly should stay home, not children.